 Statements of Revenues

-A video recording of the City Council meeting on March 26, 2020 is available on Facebook courtesy of the Mineral Wells Index.
+A video recording of the City Council meeting on June 2, 2020, is available on the City of Mineral Wells Youtube Channel.
 An audio recording is also available for download and review.

 Audio recordings of the City Council meetings are also available for download and review.

 All Parks and Recreation facilities have resumed their normal operating hours on July 20th, 2020.
 All parks and recreation programs have resumed as scheduled.

 The Parks and Recreation facilities and programs have resumed their normal operating hours, however, in an effort to follow the intent of Governor Abbott’s Order (GA-29) issued on July 2, 2020, the City of Mineral Wells will require facemasks at...

 All scheduled Municipal Court hearings are postponed until further notice of the court.
 The Municipal Court window will continue to be open during regular business hours.
 For questions, please call the Court Clerk at (940) 328-7733.